Mirza Kuchik Khan

-Mirza Kuchik Khan (Gilaki: مئرزا کۊجي خان or ميرزا کۊچي خؤن; میرزا كوچک خان; common alternative spellings: Kouchek, Koochek, Kuchak, Kuchek, Kouchak, Koochak, Kuçek; October 12, 1880 – December 2, 1921) was an Iranian revolutionary leader and the president of the Gilan Socialist Soviet Republic.
+Mirza Younis Kuchik Khan (Gilaki: مئرزا کۊجي خان or ميرزا کۊچي خؤن; میرزا كوچک خان; common alternative spellings: Kouchek, Koochek, Kuchak, Kuchek, Kouchak, Koochak, Kuçek; October 12, 1880 – December 2, 1921) was an Iranian revolutionary leader and the president of the Gilan Socialist Soviet Republic.
 He was the founder of a revolutionary movement based in the forests of Gilan in northern Iran that became known as the Nehzat-e Jangal (The Jungle Movement).
 This uprising started in 1914 and remained active against internal and foreign enemies until 1921 when the movement was completely abandoned after the demise of Mirza Kuchak Khan.

 Early life

-Mirza Kuchak Khan was born Yunes, son of Mirza "Bozorg" (the Persian equivalent of "Sr"), and was thus nicknamed Mirza "Kuchak" (the Persian equivalent of "Jr"), in the city of Rasht in northern Iran in 1880.
-His father was a Gilani merchant.
+Mirza Kuchak Khan was born Yunes, son of Mirza "Bozorg" (the Persian equivalent of "Sir"), and was thus nicknamed Mirza "Kuchak" (the Persian equivalent of "Jr"), in the city of Rasht in northern Iran in 1880.
+His father was a merchant from Gilan.

 Political activities

-In June 1908, the parliament was shut down during a coup d'état ordered by the new monarch, Mohammad Ali Shah.
+In June 1908, the Iranian Parliament was shut down during a coup d'état ordered by the new monarch, Mohammad Ali Shah Qajar.
 The Russian Cossack Brigade, under the command of Colonel Liakhov serving the Shah, bombarded the parliament and arrested pro-democracy leaders, activists, journalists, and members of Parliament.
 Uprisings all over the country followed, particularly in Tabriz, Ardabil and Rasht.
 During the Tabriz uprising, Kuchak Khan tried to join Sattar Khan & Haj Baba Khan-e- Ardabili's forces, but was unable to actively participate due to an illness.
 He was injured during the Constitutionalist war and had to travel to Baku and Tbilisi for medical attention.

 After going through a period of renewed and bloody dictatorship nicknamed the Short Dictatorship (or Lesser Autocracy), on July 1909, the national revolutionary forces from Gilan and central Iran (Bakhtiari tribes) were united to attack and conquer the capital Tehran.
 Mirza Kuchak Khan was one of the lower ranked commanders of the force that invaded the capital from the North (under the command of Sepahdar Aazam Mohammad Vali Khan Tonekaboni).